tderenzi/tderenzi.github.io/src/portfolio/elom.md

 - **Stakeholder Research**: Conducted in-depth interviews, workflow analyses, and tool evaluations to uncover critical pain points across the data lifecycle for key user groups, including field assessors, data analysts, and decision-makers. **This research uncovered critical challenges for different user groups ensuring that our solutions were grounded in real-world needs rather than assumptions.**

-- **Synthesized Insights**: Created personas, journey maps, and service blueprints to visualize user needs and interactions, identifying high-impact areas for improvement, including data centralization, quality control, and security. **These artifacts helped align stakeholders around system improvements and provided a clear roadmap for the redesign.**
+- **Synthesized Insights**: Created personas, **journey maps**, and **service blueprints** to visualize user needs and interactions, identifying high-impact areas for improvement, including data centralization, quality control, and security. **These artifacts helped align stakeholders around system improvements and provided a clear roadmap for the redesign.**

 <br/>
 {% inlineTwoImages "ELOM Journey Map.png", "ELOM Journey Map", "ELOM Blueprint.png", "ELOM Blueprint" %}